k-capehart/go-salesforce/README.md

 Deletes a Salesforce record
 - `sObjectName`: API name of Salesforce object
 - `record`: a Salesforce object record
-    - An Id is required
+    - Should only contain an Id

 ```go
 type Contact struct {